 Shower Rod Types

-- Standard Straight Shower Rod: A straight shower rod permanently fixed in place between two opposing walls.
+- Standard Straight Shower Rod: A straight shower rod that is permanently fixed in place between two opposing walls.

-- Curved Shower Rod: A curved shower rod is also permanently fixed in place between two opposing walls, but it is different from a straight rod because it bows slightly outwards.
-The curvature moves the center part of the curtain a little further out, giving a bather more elbow space inside of a narrow bathtub.
+- Curved Shower Rod: This is basically a straight shower rod that bows slightly outwards.
+The rod’s curvature moves the center part of the curtain a little further out giving a bather more elbow space, making it a good consideration for use in narrow bathtubs and showers.
 Curved rods can be ordered as a single rod or as a double rod (two curved rods side-by-side).
 The latter type allows for hanging both a liner on the inside and a shower curtain on the outside.
+The double layer can be particularly useful in curbless-style showers for assist in containing the water inside in the stall.

 - Telescoping Pivoting Shower Rod: This is a long straight shower curtain rod that gets attached via a hinge to one wall.
 It can be shortened and lengthened as needed (hence the telescoping part).
 The hinge permits the curtain to swing in and out allowing easy entry by the user or by a caregiver.